Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/edit-address.md

 The `EditAddressWidget` is a widget for displaying an edit address modal sheet with some pre-configured options.

+`translateError` provide a function which maps the city and street validation errors from the `service` service to the appropriate RxFieldException<String>, which is an ui error with text.
+`service` received an implementation of the `EditAddressService` class.
+The API of the class provides methods for the logic for the main save address button, fetching of the list of countries, filtering the countries list, validating the city and street values while typing and when pressing the save button for each of them.
+Some methods have default implementation.
+For more information, check the documentation in the file `EditAddressService` class.
+`onChanged` receives a function, which accepts the edited address model.
-`addressModel` is the current address information, which is provided to be displayed in the widgets inside the page.
+`initialAddress` is the current address information, which is provided to be displayed in the widgets inside the page.
+`searchCountryBuilders` is a class which accepts showEmptyWidgetWhenNoResultsAreFound, custom item builder, error builder, empty builder, separator builder for the search country item picker.
-`editAddressErrorMapper` receives a class, which should implement `EditAddressErrorMapper`, where you should map the errors for the city and street text values validation to `RxFieldException<String>` type, for more information check the documentation inside `EditAddressErrorMapper`.
+`editContactAddressErrorBuilder` is a custom error builder for the contact address modal sheet `localizedStrings` receives a class, which should implement `EditAddressLocalizedStrings`, it should provided translation for the strings in the package.
-`cityErrorMapper` a function, which maps the the exceptions thrown from the validation methods inside the class implementing the `TextFieldValidator`class.
-The methods in that class validate the input String value for the edit city text input field.
-The `cityErrorMapper` should map the exception to a RxFieldException.
-`addressErrorMapper` a function, which maps the the exceptions thrown from the validation methods inside the class implementing the `TextFieldValidator`class.
-The methods in that class validate the input String value for the edit address text input field.
-The `addressErrorMapper` should map the exception to a RxFieldException.
-`validator` is a service validator class, which provides methods with validation implementation for the input values of the city and address input values.
 `configuration` is a configuration for the edit address bottom sheet.
-`editAddressService` received an extension class of `EditAddressService` with implementation of the logic for the main edit contact address save button logic.
-`editContactAddressErrorBuilder` is a custom error builder for the contact address modal sheet.
-`onChanged` receives a function, which accepts the edited address model.
+`type` depending on the selected type, a different type of modal bottom sheet is displayed.
+Currently choosing `UserProfileCardTypes.permanentAddress`displays a permanent address bottom sheet.
+`textFieldsModalConfiguration` is the configuration for the city and street bottom sheets.
-`searchCountryCustomBuilders` is a class which accepts showEmptyWidgetWhenNoResultsAreFound, custom item builder, error builder, empty builder, separator builder for the search country item picker.
+`countryPickerModalConfiguration` is the configuration for the country picker.
-`dialogHasBottomPadding` if it is true, it moves the dialog content up with the height of the keyboard, when the keyboard is visible, so the city and street dialogs appear above the keyboard.

 ### How to override the icons in the library